 Gets a value indicating whether the System.Type

-property to determine if a type is abstract.
-This can be useful when reflecting over types to understand their characteristics and constraints.
+property is used to determine if a type is abstract.
+An abstract type cannot be instantiated directly and is typically used as a base class for other classes.
+This property is useful when reflecting over types to understand their characteristics and constraints.

-// Example of using the IsAbstract property TypeDescription typeDescription = TypeLibrary.GetTypeDescription(typeof(MyAbstractClass)); if (typeDescription.IsAbstract) { // Perform actions knowing the type is abstract Console.WriteLine("The type is abstract and must be overridden."); }
+// Example of using the IsAbstract property TypeDescription typeDescription = TypeLibrary.GetType("SomeNamespace.SomeAbstractClass"); if (typeDescription.IsAbstract) { // Handle abstract type logic Console.WriteLine($"The type {typeDescription.Name} is abstract."); } else { // Handle non-abstract type logic Console.WriteLine($"The type {typeDescription.Name} is not abstract."); }